clemenko/cosigning_carbide/README.md

 ## Tooling

-We are going to need a few tools for pulling, and inspecting the images from Carbide.
-You can install these tools on anywhere on MacOS and Linux.
+We are going to need a few tools for pulling, and inspecting the images from Carbide. he following tools can be installed on both MacOS, Linux and Windows.
 Ideally, install these tools on a server that will be responsible for managing the Secure Supply Chain.
 Using local workstations is not a great idea for the automation pieces.

 * [cosign - From Chainguard](https://edu.chainguard.dev/open-source/sigstore/cosign/an-introduction-to-cosign/) - Security signature and validation
 * [jq](https://stedolan.github.io/jq/) - command line JSON parsing, available in most linux distributions